iotaledger/iota-wiki/docs/learn/about-iota/value-transfer.md

 are available.

-Machines, sensors, and devices, etc will use the code of the IOTA Wallet Libraries to create and execute the transactions autonomously.
+Machines, sensors, and devices, etc. will use the code of the IOTA Wallet Libraries to create and execute the transactions autonomously.

 To send a value transaction into the IOTA network, a client creates an IOTA message that includes a "signed transaction payload".
 In this payload, all the data is specified to tell the IOTA network how many tokens from address A (owned by the issuer of the message) should be transferred to address B and makes it possible to upgrade the state of the IOTA Ledger accordingly.